How to Add Humour and Comedy to Your Brand

 Knowing your audience helps with this.
 If you know your audience, you know what they find funny.
 But selecting the right kind of humour is essential as well.
 Different styles work for different brands and products, so knowledge of the styles helps inform your comedic content.

-This guide will discuss how to set a brand voice and walk you through what you need to know if you want to inject humour into your sales and marketing content.
+This guide will discuss setting a brand voice and walk you through what you need to know to inject humour into your sales and marketing content.
 Let’s dive into the guide.

 What is Brand Voice?